f/guardian/README.md

 ### `%file%` Variable

-Guardian replaces `%file%` variable in commands with the changed file.
+Guardian replaces `%file%` variable in commands with the changed file(s).

 ```yaml
 files: ./**/*.txt
 run: echo "%file% is changed"
 ```

-Think you have a `hello.txt` in your directory, and Guardian will run `echo "hello.txt is changed"` command when it's changed.
+Think you have a `hello.txt` & `goodbye.txt` in your directory, and Guardian will run `echo "hello.txt goodbye.txt is changed"` command when it's changed.

 ## Running Guardian